kkinnear/zprint/README.md

 Note that zprint completely ignores all whitespace and line breaks in the function definition -- the formatting above is entirely independent of the source of the function.
+When using `lein-zprint` to format source files, whitespace in the file between function definitions is preserved.

 Zprint has two fundemental regimes -- formatting s-expressions, or parsing a string and formatting the results of the parsing.
-When the `-fn` versions of the API are used, zprint acquires the source of the function, parses it, and formats the result.
+When the `-fn` versions of the API are used, zprint acquires the source of the function, parses it, and formats the result at the repl.

 ### Support